AliaksandrBortnik/simple-crud-api/README.md

 1. Before you start running the app, install all dependencies `npm install`.
 2. To start in development mode, use `npm run start:dev`.
 3. If you want to turn on the production mode, `npm run start:prod`.
 Webpack will take some time to make a fresh production bundle and then the app will be ready to handle incoming requests.
 4. In case you would like to test, no need to open two terminals!
-Simply run the `npm run test`.
+Stop current running app (Ctrl+C) and simply run `npm run test`, supertest will run the server for you.

 ### Supported CRUD operations: